BitsInMyBlood/100-days-of-code/log.md

 **Thoughts:** The layout is a struggle for me.
 Positioning the elements of the form proves challenging.
 Brutal.
 Properly aligning the "select" dropdown where I want it is proving to be annoying.

+### Day 16 December 4, 2018

+**Today's Progress: Back to FCC "Build a survey" project

+**Thoughts:** Adding dropdown, radio buttons, completed the survey project!
+One major issue is, still, that styling.
+Specifically, the alignment and positioning of each element.
+Next project: Product Landing page.